hcote/highlighter-chrome-extension/README.md

   - Currently hard-coded

 4. Have the number of highlights & actual highlights for a page show up in the extension popup.html
+5. If you highlight before a tag it removes a tag on refresh

 <!-- ## Solved Problems -->